Rail suicide: Behavioral indications

 Railway-related suicides are rarely impulsive, and this view has led to research on behaviour analysis using CCTV at known hotspots to see what might indicate a traveler is considering suicide.
 Some behaviour patterns are implicated such as station-hopping, platform switching, standing away from others, letting a number of trains go by, and standing close to where trains enter.
 Surveillance cameras are viewable by railway staff.

 A 2011 German study made online questionnaires available to Federal Police officers who had witnessed, or interviewed witnesses to, rail suicides.
 From the 202 that were completed, the researchers identified several frequent behaviors of those considering suicide in stations.
 The most common was dropping personal belongings such as bags, suicide notes or identity cards, and avoiding eye contact, reported by half the respondents.
 A quarter recounted erratic behaviour, such as talking loudly to themselves and general confusion.
 Intoxication was reported by 20%, a proportion lower than the researchers expected based on another previous study, and 15% said that the suicide was seen wandering around.
-These phenomena were similar to those observed in a study of suicides on the Hong Kong subway.
+These phenomena were similar to those observed in a study of suicides on the Hong Kong MTR.